 When Dwayne johnson first started out, he was known only as a wrestler on WWE (Do you smell what the Rock is cooking?! *raises left eyebrow*)

 BUT they evolved over time.
-It’s perfectly normal to evolve eventually but when you first start out, focus on dominating one thing!
+It’s perfectly normal to grow eventually, but when you first start, focus on dominating one thing!
 If you want to become an influencer then you have to focus on being known for something within a specific field.

-Whatever niche you choose, make sure it’s aligned with your passions/expertise and that you will continue to be interested in it for years to come.
+Whatever niche you choose, make sure it aligns with your passions/expertise and that you will continue to be interested in it for years to come.

 Common questions to ask yourself when deciding on a niche